bsamtleben/color-ctf/README.md

 ## About

 You would like to solve capture-the-flag challenges and don't know where to start?
-If that's the case, *Color CTF* might be something for you!
+If that's the case, Color CTF might be something for you!

+We've assembled a collection of vulnerable Linux machines that you can try to get into.
+The task is always the same: Find the two tokens hidden inside each machine.
+To find them, you will have to get into the machine and gain root privileges.
+In other words: It's just a typical CTF, isn't it?

+Well, not completely!
+Here are some points that might convince you:

+**Simple to use:** Manage everything in just a few steps: One command to start you Kali Linux attacker machine... a second command to boot up a vulnerable target... that's it!
+You can already start attacking your very first Linux machine!

 **Beginner-friendly challenges:** We've got various machines in rising levels of difficulty.
 Can you solve them all?

-**Simple to use:** Manage everything in just a few steps: One command to start you Kali Linux attacker machine... a second command to boot up a vulnerable target... that's it!
-You can already start attacking your very first Linux machine!

 **Cross-platform:** The setup works on Windows and Linux, so there is no need to switch to another operating system!